RobertCarrUTA/react-admin-dashboard-app/README.md

 ## Applications Within the Project

 In the first of the four apps, you will find a fully functional calendar.
 This calendar allows you to easily create events, drag and drop them into different days and times, as well as edit their titles, and locations, along with their start and end times.
 Additionally, the calendar allows the user to choose the time zone of the event, select if it is an all-day event, and enter a description.
 Several ways are available for viewing the calendar.
-In addition to having the option to view the calendar as an agenda list, the calendar view can cover a day, a week, or a month.
+In addition to having the choice to view the calendar as an agenda list, the calendar view can cover a day, a week, or a month.

-Secondly, there's a Kanban board app for agile project management, which helps visualize work, control work-in-progress, and maximize efficiency.
+Secondly, there is a Kanban board app for agile project management, which helps visualize work, control work-in-progress, and maximize efficiency.

 The third app is a fully-fledged word editor that allows the user to bold, italicize, underline, justify, and bullet or number text, among other features.